moleculerjs/site/source/docs/0.15/actions.md

 ```

 ### Metadata
-Send meta information to services with `meta` property.
-Access it via `ctx.meta` in action handlers.
+Metadata in Moleculer allows you to send additional information along with service calls.
+This metadata can be accessed in action handlers via `ctx.meta` and is useful for passing context-specific details or configuration parameters.
 Please note that in nested calls the `meta` is merged.

 ```js
 broker.createService({
     name: "test",